fenimore/ghess/README.md

 ----

-# User Interface
+# User Interfaces

-## clichess
+## Clichess
 - A commandline chess program for debugging and watching random games.
+- Type `> /help` to list options.

+## Growser
+- A server api using `gorilla/websocket` for live network chess playing!
+- Dependency: gorilla/websocket (BSD) and Chessboard.js (MIT)
+  * TODO: Add watch random :)
+  * TODO: context and game index...
+  * TODO: everything user
+- Castling is only when King steps on Rook, not like normals.

 ## browser-sql
 - A server api for playing a game and saving it to a sqlite database.

-## growser
-- A server api using gorilla/websocket for live network chess playing!
-- Dependency: gorilla/websocket (BSD) and Chessboard.js (MIT)
-- TODO: Add watch random :)
-- TODO: context and game index...
-- TODO: everything user
-- Castling is only when King steps on Rook, not like normals..

 ----